Lingo56/WebGL-Viewer/README.md

 # WebGL Viewer
 https://lingo56.github.io/WebGL-Viewer/

-Demos Phong shading in WebGL by shining a spotlight and point light on a model.
+Demos phong shading in WebGL by shining a spotlight and point light on a model.

 ## Controls
 **Left click + move mouse:** Translate model X and Y<br>